xaved88/bottled_ai/capabilities.md

 - Missing cards: Conjure Blade, Foreign Influence, Meditate, Omniscience, Vault

 ### General
-- **Calculation limit:** The bot will stop thinking after it has evaluated 11,000 battle paths for one play.
+- **Calculation limit:** The bot will stop thinking after it has evaluated 11,000 battle paths (configurable as `max_path_count` in multiple places) for one play.
 This will often result in it just playing the card that's all the way on the right.
 This is an intentional trade-off vs waiting a long time.
 Most likely to happen when you've got a LOT of cards in hand, the potential to play a lot of them, and 3+ enemies.
 - **Heart**: The bot doesn't know how to find the keys
 - **Bug**: Prayer Wheel card reward is only checked if first card reward is picked up
 - **Missing colorless cards**: Chrysalis, Discovery, Forethought, Jack of All Trades, Madness, Metamorphosis, Panic Button, Purity, Secret Technique, Secret Weapon, The Bomb, Thinking Ahead, Transmutation, Violence